 Triabunna to Swansea

 The drive north from Triabunna to Swansea takes around 40 minutes, and is characterised by superb views of Great Oyster Bay and Maria Island.
 Factor in some extra time to stop and take photos along this stretch of the road, or to take side trips to visit local beaches at Little Swanport, lovely Mayfield Bay and Nine Mile Beach, near Swansea.
 The convict-built Spiky Bridge, just south of Swansea, is also well worth a visit, as is the delectable Kate’s Berry Farm, where you can pick your own fruit (in season) and enjoy hand made chocolates, ice-creams and tasty meals in the Just Desserts Café.

-Continue to indulge your tastebuds in Swansea’s cafes and restaurants, like the waterfront Saltshaker Restaurant or The Ugly Duck Out, or try the fresh seafood at Oyster Bay Seafoods in the centre of town.
+Continue to indulge your tastebuds in Swansea’s cafes and restaurants, like the waterfront Saltshaker Restaurant or Tellers Wine Bar, or try the fresh seafood at Oyster Bay Seafoods in the centre of town.
 For an indulgent, gourmet dining experience, treat yourself to an evening at Piermont Resort’s fine restaurant (and perhaps stay in one of the resort’s beautiful stone cottages).
 Make sure to spend some time strolling Swansea’s streets to discover the town’s cafes, galleries and shops, including Artifakt Gallery and Café, and the Bark Mill Museum—call into the Bark Mill Tavern and Bakery for a tasty snack or light meal as well.

 - Distance Orford to Triabunna: 7.5 km/5 mi.
 Driving time: 10 minutes.